dhelonious/mastodon-snap/README.md

 Go to *Preferences/Administration/Server settings/Branding* and add your *Contact username* and *Contact e-mail*.

+## PgHero shows duplicate indexes

+This can happen after updates.
+Use `mastodon-server.maintenance fix-duplicates` to fix corrupted database indexes.
+See also the [tootctl maintenance fix-duplicates] documentation (https://docs.joinmastodon.org/admin/tootctl/#maintenance-fix-duplicates).

 ## Requests fail after upgrade

 If some requests fail after upgrading to a newer version, and there are log entries showing errors about missing columns and tables, the database has not been migrated properly.
 Use `mastodon-server.db-migrate` to start the migrations manually.
 Use `mastodon-server.db-rollback` to rollback the database migrations, which may be necessary when downgrading.